MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-apply-label-cpp.md

 2. Using **Solution Explorer**, open the .cpp file in your project that contains the implementation of the `main()` method.
 It defaults to the same name as the project containing it, which you specified during project creation.

-3. Add the following `using` directive after `using mip::FileEngine;`, near the top of the file:
+3. Add the following `using` directive after `using std::endl;`, near the top of the file:

    ```cpp
    using std::endl;